datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 The dataset for this problem is very simple.
-The predictors correspond to the X and Y coordinates of each circle in the graph.
+The predictors stored in X are pairs of values corresponding to the X and Y coordinates of each circle in the graph.
 The y variable encodes the labels, which are 1 for red circles and 0 for the blue circles.

 ---